 Sale of Medical Information.
 The Facility will not sell your medical information without an authorization from you.

-Substance Abuse.
-The Facility will not disclose identity and records of the diagnosis, prognosis or treatment of residents that are maintained in connection with performing any drug abuse treatment or prevention efforts without your written consent.
+Substance use.
+The Facility will not disclose identity and records of the diagnosis, prognosis or treatment of residents that are maintained in connection with performing any drug use treatment or prevention efforts without your written consent.